montevideo-tech/cmcd-validator/README.md

 * **M1:  (Publish  a  library):**  Publish  in  NPM  a  CMCD  validator  library  (for  Node)  that  can  be  used  by  a  video  developer  in  a  testing  script,  an  automated  testing  environment,  or  to  batch  a  analysis  of  already  collected  data.

-* **M2:  (A  simple  web  validator):**  Create  a  simple  node  application  using  the  library  that  also  serves  a  web  page  where  any  tester  or  video  developer  can  copy-paste  the  CMCD  headers/queryparams/json  from  some  CDN  or  Web  server  log  and  have  a  visual  response  saying  if  there  are  errors,  missing  parameters,  extra  parameters,  encoding  errors,  etc...
+* **M2:  (A  simple  web  validator):**  Create  a  simple  node  application  using  the  library  that  also  serves  a  web  page  where  any  tester  or  video  developer  can  copy-paste  the  CMCD  headers/queryparams/json  from  some  CDN  or  Web  server  log  and  have  a  visual  response  displaying any errors,  missing  parameters,  extra  parameters,  encoding  errors,  etc...

 * **M3  (a  service):**  create  or  integrate  complete  ETL  solution  in  order  to  achieve: